-1. BRAND EQUITY ASSESS YOUR BRAND VALUE
+1. BRAND EQUITY

+ASSESS YOUR BRAND VALUE

 When two businesses merge, often the assumption prevails by one or both organizations that "our brand is better than your brand."
-This knee-jerk conjecture can cloud judgment.
-Numerous examples of poorly conceived brand strategies permeate recent history.
+This knee-jerk conjecture can cloud judgment and hinder the overall branch and brand transformation.

 Just changing the name on a building is not only inadequate, but it could damage the organization as a whole - reputation and all.
-A thorough analysis of each institution's existing brand equity, and how they fit together, is the first step to a successful marriage of two companies.
+The first step of a branch network transformation is a thorough analysis of each institution's existing brand equity and how they fit together.